nokiatech/heif/README.md

 ##License:
 Please see **[LICENSE.TXT](https://github.com/nokiatech/heif/blob/master/LICENSE.TXT)** file for the terms of use of the contents of this repository.

+All the example media files (*.heic, *.png, *.jpg, *.gif) in this repository are under copyright © Nokia Technologies 2015.

 For more information/questions/source code related issues, please contact: <heif@nokia.com>

 ###**Copyright (c) 2015, Nokia Technologies Ltd.**